Isaiah-Jeter/Projects/README.md

 ### About Me :
 Hi!
 I am A Freshman at Harvey Mudd College who is deciding between majoring in Computer Science or Engineering.

-### About my Projects:
+### About my projects:
-- These Are a combination of projects I've workd on in School, by myself, and with friends.
+- These are a combination of projects I've worked on in School, by myself, and with friends.
 - Feel free to look around and see if there's anything that piques your interest!

 ### How to contact me: